2015 Monaco GP2 Series round: Sprint race

 King had battled with Gasly for most of the race and continued to apply pressure on Gasly despite not being able to pass him.
 He became more frustrated at Gasly's blocking manoeuvres and complained that the latter drove straight across the chicane on lap 24.
 On the following lap, King gained momentum leaving the tunnel and Gasly was slower than the former.
 King's front-left tyre made contact with the right-rear of the DAMS car, launching him into the air.
 He drove onto the escape road at high speed and became the race's fourth retirement with heavy damage to his car.
 King was unhurt.
 He was transported to the local hospital for a precautionary check-up which found bruising but no serious injuries.
 Having been behind him for most of the race, Markelov braked later than Binder and passed him on the outside at Sainte Dévote on lap 28, and later passed Berthon for 14th position.

 Stanaway drifted at La Rascasse corner after his car's rear gave way and narrowly avoided a collision against a wall on the race's final lap.
-He regained control of his car and crossed the start/finish line to win the race.
+He regained control of his car and crossed the start/finish line to win the race, having led every lap.
 Marciello finished second, two seconds behind the race winner and Sirotkin took third.
 Canamasas secured fourth, and Leal was fifth.
 Pic, Rossi and Vandoorne filled the remainder of the points-scoring positions and were all separated by 2.5 seconds.
 Yelloly and Gasly rounded out the top ten.
-Lynn, de Jong, Vișoiu, Markelov and Berthon followed in the next five places, while Binder, Negrão, Stöckinger, Matushita, Sørensen and Nato were the last of the classified finishers.
+Lynn, de Jong, Vișoiu, Markelov and Berthon followed in the next five places, while Binder, Negrão, Stöckinger, Matushita, Sørensen and Nato were the final classified finishers.
 The victory was Stanaway's first in the GP2 Series and the maiden triumph for his team Status Grand Prix following its take over of the former Caterham Racing entry.
 Stanaway's victory was the best success for a New Zealand driver at Monaco since Denny Hulme won the 1967 Monaco Grand Prix.